-Still, my heart and soul have been committed to the sacrifice and I have been (mostly) happy that I made the decision to alter my eating habits in an effort to strengthen my relationship with my Saviour.
+Still, my heart and soul have been committed to the sacrifice and I have been (mostly) happy that I decided to alter my eating habits to strengthen my relationship with my Saviour.

 Of course, now that Easter (and the end of Lent) is just a couple of days away, I have started to allow myself to begin stockpiling goodies for a massive binge session after Easter Mass.